Skip to Content

 Thats all you will need!

-I prefer to use an instant pot because it makes everything much easier.
+I love to use an instant pot because it makes everything much easier.

 Ingredients To Make Fresh Yogurt: